X

 • Individuals must be 18+ and have reliable transportation.

-• The Colorado State of Agriculture regulations state that each foster home must have electricity and running water.
+• The Colorado State of Agriculture regulations state that each foster home must have electricity, running water & be temperature controlled.

 How does it work?